 “Great art picks up where nature ends,” quipped Marc Chagall.

-About Nature – Art and Quotes by Some of Our Esteemed Members
+About Nature in Art by Some of Our Esteemed Members

 Now let’s look at some of the best works of art and quotes about nature that have been created by some of the members of Manhattan Arts International.
 As you view their art allow their images to speak to you beyond their surfaces.
 Observe how they interpret nature.
 Notice the differences among the artists and why they choose their preferred styles and mediums.
 Read about their motivation and convictions.
 View this completely with your open heart, mind and soul.
 Take your time, savor each image, and visit the artist’s pages and websites.